 Nearly 5,000 people have been hospitalized amid one of the severest heat waves Japan has seen in over a century, with 37 million people in and around Tokyo told to conserve electricity in response to record-breaking temperatures that are straining the power grid.

-On Monday, Japan’s Meteorological Agency announced the end of the rainy season in Tokyo and neighboring areas in eastern and central Japan, marking the earliest declaration since data became available in 1951.
+On Monday, Japan’s Meteorological Agency announced the end of the rainy season in Tokyo and neighboring areas in eastern and central Japan, marking the earliest declaration since data became available in 1951, according to Kyodo News.
 Strong high pressure has controlled Japan’s weather since the weekend and is expected to do so for an additional week — perhaps longer.

 The rainy season, which typically begins in June and ends in mid-July, was three weeks shorter than average this year — lasting only 21 days.
 Because of unusually dry conditions, high temperatures have skyrocketed to an average of 95 degrees.
 The high in the city of Isesaki, northwest of Tokyo, twice soared to 104 degrees — the highest temperature since modern records began in 1875.

 “Tokyo had highs of over 35℃ (95F) for four days in a row, making it the first time on record for June,” meteorologist Sayaka Mori said Tuesday on Twitter.
 More than 550 monthly records have been broken across Japan.